Curriculum

 Nutrition & Culinary Medicine

-Learn the basics of nutrition and culinary medicine through team-based learning and hands-on cooking classes.
+Learn the basics of nutrition and culinary medicine through cases and hands-on cooking classes.

 Simulation Center